mmetting/RHMAP-RSS-Reader-Demo-Cloud-App/README.md

 > Please import, configure and deploy them first, before you go ahead and create the Cloud Application, as the Cloud App would use the above mentioned [Mapping Service](https://github.com/mmetting/RSS-Reader-Demo-Mapper-Service).

-## Import as an exisiting Cloud Application into your project
+## Import as an existing Cloud Application into your project

 - Open your project in RHMAP's AppStudio
 - Click the little plus sign in the Cloud Code Apps' section